 Drug companies should be prevented from conspiring to prevent lower cost generics from coming to market.
 “Pay to delay” deals involve payment by a brand-name company to a generic drug company to delay marketing a generic version that has obtained FDA approval to market in the United States.
 The Federal Trade Commission estimates that taxpayer drug costs were $3.5 billion higher in 2014 because of such deals.
 Pay to delay deals should be banned.

-Personal Importation of Safe and Effective Drugs Should be Permitted
+Importation of Lower-Cost, Safe and Effective Drugs Should be Permitted

-However, individual consumers in the U.S. don’t have the same right to import their medication, which impedes their access to affordable medication.
+However, individual consumers in the U.S. don’t have the same right to import their medication from a pharmacy in Canada or another country, which impedes their access to affordable medication.
 On average, among the richest countries, medications outside the U.S. cost 50% less but the price discrepancies go as high as 99%!

-We need laws to protect our drug supply but not ones that protect the profits of pharmaceutical companies at the expense of American consumers.
-Laws and regulations should be reformed to remove unnecessary import restrictions on personal drug importation, better ensure product safety, and protect against counterfeit drugs.
+We need laws that protect our drug supply, not import restrictions that profit pharmaceutical companies at the expense of American consumers.
+Laws and regulations should be reformed to remove unnecessary import restrictions on lower-cost pharmaceuticals, better ensure product safety and protect against counterfeit drugs.